Marillac Social Center History

-At the invitation of Father William J. McNamee, pastor of Old St. Patrick’s Church, the Catholic Social Center was established in 1914 on the corner of Sangamon and Jackson Blvd.
-The first two Daughters of Charity to staff the new service were Sister DeSales Douglas and Sister Paula Courleaux.
+The Catholic Social Center was established in 1914 on the corner of Sangamon and Jackson on Chicago’s west side.
 The services consisted of a Day Nursery, a Kindergarten, a lunch room for those who lived and worked in the neighborhood, and programs for women.

-After 32 years of service, the Catholic Social Center relocated to California and Jackson Blvd.
-In June 1947 the work continued under a new name, Marillac Social Center, called Marillac House in honor of St. Louise de Marillac, who with St. Vincent de Paul founded the Daughters of Charity.
-At the new site, the Sisters and staff continued to provide child care for young children of working parents and single parent families.
+After 32 years of service, the center relocated to California and Jackson Blvd.
+In 1947 the work continued under a new name, Marillac Social Center, called Marillac House in honor of St. Louise de Marillac.
+The Sisters and staff continued to provide child care for young children of working parents.

-In 1915, members of the order of the Daughters of Charity opened the DePaul Day Nursery and Settlement House to care for the children of neighborhood women forced to work while their husbands served in World War I.
+In 1915, members of the order of the Daughters of Charity opened the DePaul Day Nursery and Settlement House to care for the children of neighborhood women who joined the workforce while their husbands served in World War I.

-During 1923, a settlement house was built.
-By 1924, the rooftop playground was constructed so that the children could play outdoors.
+Years later, a larger settlement house was built and by 1924, the rooftop playground was constructed so that the children could play outdoors.
 By 1938, two major brick sections of the center were built.
-In 1958, the gym was built and the Nearly New Shop opened.
+In 1958, the gym was built and the Nearly New Thrift Shop opened.

 In 1971, a playground on Halsted and Webster was added, and in 1972, the Senior Services Program began.
 Also in 1972, the settlement house merged with St. Vincent Infant Asylum, a 100-year-old residential facility for orphaned children.
 The merged facility was renamed St. Vincent de Paul Center.
 In 1975, the first Infant/Toddler Daycare Program in the city of Chicago was established.